 A great place for a relaxing walk surrounded by Iceland’s largest forest.
 As most may know Iceland is not known for dense forests and large trees.
 But in Hallormsstaður there is a charming forest due to decades of reforestation and dedicated work.
 The forest consists mainly of pines and birch.
 But it also includes a botanical collection along the walking path where there are samples of a variety of trees.

 - Slow living in Djúpivogur

-Lately Djúpivogur has become the center of a slow living movement and received a recognition into the Cittaslow movement.
-In the town there are several places to visit such as the large egg replicas by the docks and the old café/museum in Langabúð.
-But the true charm is in the slow living atmosphere in the town and the beautiful harbour area.
+Lately, Djúpivogur has become the center of a slow living movement and received a recognition into the Cittaslow movement.
+In the town, there are several places to visit such as the large egg replicas by the docks and the old café/museum in Langabúð.
+But the true charm is in the slow living atmosphere in the town and the beautiful harbor area.

 - Creative center in Stöðvarfjörður

-In recent years the village Stöðvarfjörður has gained it self a reputation as an artsy town.
-And from 2010 there has been an ongoing process of converting the old Fish Factory into a Creative Center into a place for anything between music, local craft, food and divers arts.
+In recent years the village Stöðvarfjörður has gained itself a reputation as an artsy town.
+And from 2010 there has been an ongoing process of converting the old Fish Factory into a Creative Center into a place for anything between music, local craft, food and diverse arts.
 Now it is a place where artists can come to stay at while they work on their art.

 - Norðurljósahús Íslands

 Last May 15th there opened a Northern lights exhibition house in Fáskrúðsfjörður called Auroras Iceland.
 They have a constant display of Northern lights photographs taken by local photographers.
 It´s among the best places to experience the beauty of the Northern lights during summer.